 Readlang of my favourite tools for language study.

 The Google video giant is the second most powerful search engine in the world and the number of video hours uploaded every minute is staggering.
-So it’s no surprise that videos to help you learn a language are easy to find.
+So it’s no surprise that videos to help you learn are easy to find.
 Keep in mind that for every good video there are ten bad ones.

 Teachers often post free videos and even entire courses to either get you subscribed or signed up to their email list or to get revenue from the ads that play over the clips.
 There are also lots of language learners that document their journeys and offer advice and tips for like-minded individuals.
 Sometimes the best teachers are the ones that are just a small step ahead of you.
 They know your pain points and can help better than a teacher who has forgotten what it was like to be a learner.